Marcel Seip: Bradford City

 In October 2011, three months after being released by Plymouth Argyle, he joined Bradford City on a three-month contract.
 Seip made his debut, on 15 October 2011, in a 2–0 loss against Hereford United.
 He scored his first goal for the club in a 2–2 draw at home to Morecambe, scoring the rebound after a James Hanson shot was blocked.
 Shortly scoring his first goal for the club, Seip signed a new deal with Bradford City, keeping him until the end of the season.
-Seip continued to become a regular in the first team until on 17 March 2012, Seip suffered an shoulder injury in a 1–0 loss against Aldershot Town.
+Seip continued to become a regular in the first team until on 17 March 2012, Seip suffered a shoulder injury in a 1–0 loss against Aldershot Town.
 Having missed three games, Seip's shoulder injury ruled him out for the rest of the season.
 At the end of the season, Seip was released by the club.

 VVV-Venlo

 After being released, Seip signed for Eredivisie club VVV-Venlo, on 16 July 2012, returning him to his homeland after six-years abroad, having trained with the club on trial, since 3 July 2012.
-On the opening game of the season, Seip made his debut, in a 1–1 draw against Heracles Almelo; weeks later, Seip scored his first goal in a 4–2 loss against ADO Den Haag.
+In the opening game of the season, Seip made his debut, in a 1–1 draw against Heracles Almelo; weeks later, Seip scored his first goal in a 4–2 loss against ADO Den Haag.
 Seip since then established himself in the first team, forming a central partnership with Ismo Vorstermans.
 Seip also scored three goals against RKC Waalwijk and SC Heerenveen (both fixtures in the league).
 Seip became the highest scoring defender in the Eredivisie and quickly established himself as a fans favourite due to his no nonsense approach to defending.